lfit/itpol/linux-workstation-security.md

 extensions in Chrome as well and give it a distinct theme from Firefox to indicate that this is your "untrusted sites" browser.

-#### 2: Use two different browsers, one inside a dedicated VM _(NICE)_
+#### 2: Use firejail _(ESSENTIAL)_

-This is a similar recommendation to the above, except you will add an extra step of running the "everything else" browser inside a dedicated VM that you access via a fast protocol, allowing you to share clipboards and forward sound events (e.g.  Spice or RDP).
-This will add an excellent layer of isolation between the untrusted browser and the rest of your work environment, ensuring that attackers who manage to fully compromise your browser will then have to additionally break out of the VM isolation layer in order to get to the rest of your system.

-This is a surprisingly workable configuration, but requires a lot of RAM and fast processors that can handle the increased load.
-It will also require an important amount of dedication on the part of the admin who will need to adjust their work practices accordingly.
+[Firejail][19] is a project that uses Linux namespaces and seccomp-bpf to create a sandbox around Linux applications.
+It is an excellent way to help build additional protection between the browser and the rest of your system.
+You can use Firejail to create separate isolated instances of Firefox to use for different purposes -- for work, for personal but trusted sites (such as banking), and one more for casual browsing (social media, etc).

+Firejail is most effective on Wayland, unless you use X11-isolation mechanisms (the `--x11` flag).
+To start using Firejail with Firefox, please refer to the documentation provided by the project:

+- [Firefox Sandboxing Guide][20]

 #### 3: Fully separate your work and play environments via virtualization _(PARANOID)_

-See [Qubes-OS project][3], which strives to provide a high-security workstation environment via compartmentalizing your applications into separate fully isolated VMs.
+See [QubesOS project][3], which strives to provide a "reasonably secure" workstation environment via compartmentalizing your applications into separate fully isolated VMs.
+You may also investigate [SubgraphOS][24] that achieves similar goals using container technology (currently in Alpha).

+### Use Fido U2F for website 2-factor authentication

+[Fido U2F][22] is a standard developed specifically to provide a mechanism for 2-factor authentication *and* combat credential phishing.
+Regular OTP (one-time password) mechanisms are ineffective in the case where the attacker is able to trick you into submitting your password and token into a malicious site masquerading as a legitimate service.
+The U2F protocol will store site authentication data on the USB token that will prevent you from accidentally giving an attacker both your password and your one-time token if you try to use it on anything other than the legitimate website.

+See this site for a curated list of services providing Fido U2F support:

+- [dongleauth.info][23]

+Note, that not all browsers currently support U2F-capable hardware tokens, and if you use sandboxes or virtualization-based isolation around your browser, you may have to work extra hard to enable USB pass-through from the application to your USB token.

 ### Password managers

 #### Checklist

 - [ ] Use a password manager _(ESSENTIAL)_
-- [ ] Use unique passwords on unrelated sites _(ESSENTIAL)_
+- [ ] Use unique, randomly generated passwords on unrelated sites _(ESSENTIAL)_
 - [ ] Use a password manager that supports team sharing _(NICE)_
 - [ ] Use a separate password manager for non-website accounts _(NICE)_

 #### Considerations

-Using good, unique passwords should be a critical requirement for every member of your team.
+Using strong, unique, randomly generated passwords should be a critical requirement for every member of your team.
 Credential theft is happening all the time -- either via compromised computers, stolen database dumps, remote site exploits, or any number of other means.
-No credentials should ever be reused across sites, especially for critical applications.
+No credentials should be reused across different sites, ever.

 ##### In-browser password manager